KevinYoung23/KirinCPU2020/README.md

 **ISA: **

-It keeps the MU0 ISA so that each instruction is composed of **4 bit opcode + 1 bit random + 11 bit operand**.
+It keeps the MU0 ISA so that each instruction is composed of **4 bit opcode + 12 bit operand**.